apacheignite/documentation/clustering/resource-injection.md

     "8-0": "`SpringResource`",
     "9-0": "`TaskContinuousMapperResource`",
     "10-0": "`TaskSessionResource`",
     "3-1": "Injects instance of `ComputeJobContext`.
 Job context holds useful information about a particular job execution.
-For example, you can get the name of the cache containing the entry for which a job was [Collocated](doc:collocate-compute-and-data)."
+For example, you can get the name of the cache containing the entry for which a job was [Collocated](doc:collocate-compute-and-data).", "4-1": "Injects `ComputeLoadBalancer` instance.
+When injected, it can be used for explicit [load balancing](doc:load-balancing)."
   },
   "cols": 2,
   "rows": 11